henriquealende/PsychoBox/README.md

 Welcome to the PsychoBox Audio Analysis framework!
 PsychoBox is a comprehensive Python library crafted to facilitate manipulating, analyzing, and evaluating audio signals.
 With a focus on psychoacoustic metrics, this framework empowers users to delve into sound quality assessment and exploration effortlessly.

+PsychoBox leverages [MosQiTo](https://github.com/Eomys/MoSQITo), a specialized library developed by Eomys for sound quality and psychoacoustic analysis, as one of its core dependencies.
+MosQiTo provides essential functionalities and algorithms that enable PsychoBox to perform precise and reliable evaluations in areas such as loudness, sharpness, roughness, and other psychoacoustic metrics.
+By integrating MosQiTo, PsychoBox brings advanced sound quality analysis to your fingertips with ease and flexibility.

 ## Features

 - Signal Analysis: Seamlessly load audio files and generate insightful visualizations like waveforms and spectrograms.